tasm-io/tasm/user_manual/user_manual.md

 Example:
 ```
 ; Results in a "A" outputted to the first position of the text display device.
-MOV AL, 65
+mov al, 65
-OUT 03
+out 03
 ```

 ### Virtual Keyboard

 PORT: 4

-The virtual keyboard allows for a character input to be entered from the users keyboard into the input box on the device view.
+The virtual keyboard allows for a character input to be entered from the user's keyboard into the input box on the device view.
 The user input will then be converted to the ascii value representation.
 The virtual keyboard will then request an interrupt.

 ### 7 Segment Display